tweedegolf/storage-abstraction/README.md

 }) // works, type is not mandatory
 ```

 Also your configuration URL should at least contain the type.
-The name of the type is used for the protocol part of the URL
+The name of the type is used for the protocol part of the URL.
+Upon instantiation the Storage class checks if a protocol is present on the provided url.

 example: